OpenDDS/OpenDDS/docs/multirepo.md

 Domain subsections require 2, and only 2, key/value pairs to be specified within each subsection.
-The keys to specify values for are `DomainId` and `DomainRepoKey`.
-The `DomainRepoKey` values may be specified either in the configuration file or later through the API, but must have been specified before a `DomainParticipant` for the domain is created.
+The keys to specify values for are `DomainId` and `DiscoveryConfig`.
+The `DiscoveryConfig` values may be specified either in the configuration file or later through the API, but must have been specified before a `DomainParticipant` for the domain is created.
 The special value `DEFAULT_REPO` can be used to associate a domain with the default repository